enkidevs/curriculum-pgexercises/sql-new/basic/part-4/ex_more-aggregation.md

 ## Exercise

 You'd like to get the first and last name of the last member(s) who signed up - not just the date.
 How can you do that?

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we specify a single row should be returned by our query?
+- How do we specify which columns we want from the table?